xpack-dev-tools/clang-xpack/README.md

 ### Versioning

-The version strings used by the GCC project are three number string like `12.0.1`; to this string the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash,
+The version strings used by the LLVM project are three number string like `12.0.1`; to this string the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash,